tuxtof/xi-iot-lab/lab/edge.rst

 Edge Devices
 ************

-For the Nutanix Xi IoT lab to proceed, each lab attendee will configure a connection to a pre-staged edge device.
+For the Nutanix Xi IoT lab to proceed, each lab pair will configure a connection to a pre-staged edge device.

 **Please refer to the IP address and serial number that has been provided to you.
 Please use only your IP address and serial number!**